Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 when translating Spotlight RAW queries to SPARQL.
 >
 > This option does not affect the *cnid* or *xapian* backends.

+spotlight results limit = *NUMBER* (default: *10000*) **(G)**

+> Maximum number of Spotlight (Finder search) results returned per query.
+Set *0* to remove the limit.
+A nonzero value below *100* is raised to *100*, the size of one CNID search batch; a value above *16000000*, or one that is negative or unparsable, is rejected in favour of the default and logged.
+>
+> Raise it if searches on large volumes are truncated; a larger limit costs memory and query time in proportion.
+>
+> The end-of-life *dbd* CNID scheme is excluded: it keeps a fixed cap of 10000 results whatever this option is set to.
+>
+> This option was called **sparql results limit** before it applied to all backends.
+The old name still works and logs a deprecation warning.

 ## Logging Options